 It provides information on their current speed and alerts you when a vehicle is driving too fast.
 This helps you identify and communicate to the aggressive drivers that they need to slow down.
 They will then realize that they must maintain the speed limit to avoid excessive fuel usage.

-It’s human nature for most people, we tend to work better when we know someone is watching our progress closely.
+It’s human nature for most people; we tend to work better when we know someone is watching our progress closely.

-According to a study, such driver feedback can save fuel and improve gas mileage by around 10%.
+Such driver feedback can save fuel and improve gas mileage by around 10%.
 That’s like saving about $0.07 to $0.22 per gallon.

 But, it’s not only about saving on fuel expenses.

 Excessive speeding can cause accidents or road law violations.
-And, this can eventually jeopardize your business.
+And this can eventually jeopardize your business.